Who can participate?

 Sandy Williams (CA)

 Originally from Calgary, Canada, Sandy Williams attended the University of Calgary and Concordia University before relocating to Brussels in 2002 to attend P.A.R.T.S.
-After completing the Training Cycle he went on to create his own works (The Kansas City Shuffle) and collaborations with Jan Ritsema (Blindspot, KnowH2ow), Lynda Gaudreau (Document 4), Andros Zins-Browne (Day In / Day Out, Limewire), Michèle Anne De Mey (Sinfonia Eroica) and Deborah Hay (I'll Crane For You).
+After completing the Training Cycle he went on to create his own works (The Kansas City Shuffle, Everything Happens So Much) and collaborations with Jan Ritsema ("Blindspot", "KnowH2ow"), Andros Zins-Brown ("Day In / Day Out", "Limewire") and Deborah Hay ("I'll Crane For You").